Below are the sessions that are available for this course.

 Add To Basket

 This course is designed around the computing requirements of local industry.
 Learners will gain the knowledge, understanding and design skills to formulate solutions to computing problems and the practical skills to implement those solutions.
 Additionally, ‘soft’ skills will be developed in teamwork, communications, professional practice and time management.

-Work Placement is an integral part of this course, providing students with on-the-job training that provides valuable employability skills for their future career.
-Upon successful interview, you will be placed with a company for four days a week while attending college one day a week for the duration of this course.
+Paid employment is an integral part of this course, providing students with on-the-jobtraining that provides valuable employability skills for their future career.

 Terms & Conditions